Spokesman: China to sanction US arms suppliers to Taiwan

 Taiwan has long been an irritant in relations.
 Washington has no formal relations with the island's democratically elected government but is its main ally.
 U.S. law requires the government to ensure Taiwan can defend itself.
 Weapons sales to the island have increased in quantity and quality.

-China has increased military activity around Taiwan in an attempt to force concessions from the pro-independence administration of President Tsai Ing-wen.
-The Communist Party is using the mainland's growing economic weight to step up pressure on other governments to cut diplomatic and unofficial ties with Taiwan.

-Last week, Beijing demanded Washington cancel a planned sale of 135 precision land attack missiles valued at just over $1 billion worth to improve its defences .
+Last week, Beijing demanded Washington cancel a planned sale of 135 precision land attack missiles valued at just over $1 billion to improve its defences.

 The sale “seriously undermined China’s sovereignty and security interests,” said Zhao, the government spokesman.